An Axiomatic Theory for Reversible Computation: Acknowledgements

 \section{Acknowledgements}

 This work has been partially supported by COST Action IC1405 on Reversible Computation - Extending Horizons of Computing.
-The first author has also been partially supported by French ANR project DCore ANR-18-CE25-0007 and by INdAM as a member of GNCS (Gruppo Nazionale per il Calcolo Scientifico).
+The first author has also been partially supported by the French ANR project DCore ANR-18-CE25-0007 and by the INdAM-GNCS project CUP\_E55F22000270001 \emph{Propriet\`a Qualitative e Quantitative di Sistemi Reversibili}.
 The third author has been partially supported by the JSPS Invitation Fellowship S21050.

 [1]{\texttt{#1}} [1]{https://doi.org/#1}